djalbat/tigger/README.md

 * The `commitSHAPostRequest()` posts the commit tree SHA and returns the commit SHA.

 * The `updatedHeadPostRequest()` posts the commit SHA in order to update the head.

-## Repository utilities

-- `isRepositoryValid()`
-- `repoFromRepository()`
-- `ownerFromRepository()`

-Functions for dealing with a repository string.

-* The `isRepositoryValid()` function returns true if the repository URL string is valid, specifically if the repository's name and owner can be recovered from it.

-* The `repoFromRepository()` function returns true if the repository's name, called the `repo` by GibHub, can be recovered.

-* The `ownerFromRepository()` function returns true if the repository's owner can be recovered.

 ## Examples